foodcoops/foodcoops.github.io/foodsoft-hosting.md

 ## Global

-There are some changes in happening, please read the
-<a href="/2017/07/14/open-community-driven-foodsoft-platform/">important community update</a>
-about hosting, and keep an eye on <a href="/news">news page</a>.
+People from several food cooperatives in Europe came together to start a global hosting platform for everyone.
+It is maintained by a few volunteers from different countries, and hosting costs are paid for by (yearly) donations.
+They'd be happy to welcome you on board.

+<a href="/global-foodsoft-platform" class="btn btn--inverse">Read more</a>
+<a href="mailto:foodsoft-support@lists.systemausfall.org" class="btn btn--inverse"><i class="fa fa-envelope"></i> Contact</a>
+<a href="http://stats.pingdom.com/97m58vhnf1fv" class="btn btn--inverse"><i class="fa fa-heartbeat"></i> Status</a>

 ## Austria

 In case you're living in Austria, you're in good company.
 Please feel free to contact
-<i>_IG FoodCoops_</i>, they'd be happy to invite you in the community of food cooperatives,
+<i>_IG FoodCoops_</i>, they'd be happy to invite you in the national community of food
-and provide Foodsoft hosting.
+cooperatives, and provide Foodsoft hosting.

 <a href="http://foodcoops.at/" class="btn btn--inverse">Read more</a>
 <a href="mailto:infos@foodcoops.at" class="btn btn--inverse"><i class="fa fa-envelope"></i> Contact</a>